grantmacken/glider/README.md

 Our xqerl container named **xq** and nginx container named *or* are in a pod named 'podx'.
 When we created our pod, we
    - published ports: `8080:80` for HTTP requests and '8433:80' for HTTPS requests
    - set up network named **podman** that the running containers will join.
-Note: the podman network is the default netwok
+Note: the podman network is the default network

-xqerl which listens on port 8081, is running in the internal 'podman' network so `http://example.com:8081` is not reachable outside the pod because port 8081 is not an exposed published port for the pod.
+xqerl which listens on port 8081, is running in the internal 'podman' network so `http://example.com:8081` is not reachable outside the pod because port '8081' is not an exposed published port for the pod.

-Outside of the pod, to reach xqerl all requests are via ngnix set up as a [reverse proxy](https://www.nginx.com/resources/glossary/reverse-proxy-server/)
+Outside of the pod, to reach xqerl on the internet, all requests are via ngnix set up as a [reverse proxy](https://www.nginx.com/resources/glossary/reverse-proxy-server/)

+When we deploy our pod to our cloud provider, we change our published ports: `
+1. 80:80 for HTTP requests and
+2. 8433:80 for HTTPS requests

+Prior to deploying, we obtain certs for our domain.
+ These certs will be in the letsencrypt volume.

+In deployment
+1. all HTTP requests will be redirected to the secure HTTPS port
+2. TLS termination occurs the reverse proxy

 ## Make Targets